UrbanTide/WorkingWithOpenData/README.md

 5. Preview your dataset.

 ### Advanced: Geocode addresses and create map
-1. Use the super simple USMART geocoding tool to extract longitude/latitude data from addresses (<a href="http://s3-eu-west-1.amazonaws.com/usmart-geocoder/index.html" target="_blank">http://s3-eu-west-1.amazonaws.com/usmart-geocoder/index.html</a>)
+1. Use the super simple USMART geocoding tool to extract longitude/latitude data from addresses (http://s3-eu-west-1.amazonaws.com/usmart-geocoder/index.html)
 2. Add the latitude and longitude information to your spreadsheet.
 3. Save your spreadsheet in CSV format.
 4. Replace the existing file in your dataset with this new CSV file.